PrithivirajDamodaran/Gramformer/README.md

 ## Dataset
 The dataset was generated using the techniques mentioned in the first paper highlighted in reference section.
+You can use the technique on anyone of the publicy available [wikipedia edits datasets](https://snap.stanford.edu/data/wiki-meta.html#:~:text=Dataset%20information,Parsed%20Wikipedia%20edit%20history).
+Write some rules to filter only the grammatical edits, do some cleanup and thats it Bob's your uncle :-).

 ## References